Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 		5. ↗ [Web 3.0 & Decentralized Finance](../../Data-Oriented%20&%20Human-Centered%20Technologies/Web%203.0%20&%20Decentralized%20Finance/Web%203.0%20&%20Decentralized%20Finance.md) 💸
 		6. ↗ [Quantitative Investment & Computational Finance](../../../Other%20Networks%20of%20Knowledge/Science%20&%20Application/Social%20Science/💸%20Economics%20&%20Finance/🏦%20Finance%20&%20Financial%20Management/Financial%20Investment/🤑%20Quantitative%20Investment%20&%20Computational%20Finance/Quantitative%20Investment%20&%20Computational%20Finance.md) 💸
 		7. etc.
-7. ⭐ How to improve our computer /information system? (theory perspective; system perspective; application perspective)
+7. ⭐ How to improve computer /information system? (theory perspective; system perspective; application perspective)
 	1. **Application**: how to use existing computer to solve new problems?
 	2. **Interaction**: how to make interactions with human more smooth?
 	3. **Performance**: how to improve the performance?